ajhickman/Mayvue-Tech-Test/README.md

 # Mayvue Tech Test

-The SQL code to recreate the database is in the file CreateMovieDC.sql.
+The SQL code to recreate the database is in the file CreateMovieDC.sql, but there is also a migration which is a better way to make the database.

 Here's the examples I used for testing:

 The Lord of the Rings: The Fellowship of the Ring
 A meek Hobbit from the Shire and eight companions set out on a journey to destroy the powerful One Ring and save Middle-earth from the Dark Lord Sauron.